 Weather Conditions

 Warmer weather and summer months may call for increased watering, while cooler weather might necessitate less frequent watering.
+Overhead watering is not recommended, particularly in hot weather as it can be inefficient with water wastage and may promote fungi growth potentially causing disease.

 How Much Water Does A Soaker Hose Disperse?